 Lack of regular updates by liaisons to the GNSO Council;

-What is the balance between being the GNSO Council liaison as well as a WG member?.
+What is the balance between being the GNSO Council liaison as well as a WG member?

 Continuing an effort initiated under the leadership of previous Council Chair James Bladel, the current Council leadership team will meet prior to every ICANN meeting with PDP WG leadership team, including the liaison, to provide an update on the status of work.
 Liaison could provide some additional insight and/or heads-up on potential issues prior to this meeting.